Complete Guide on How Much Time to Spend in Beijing

+A person visiting Beijing for the first time will have a bucket-full list of attractions to enjoy.
 The tourist attractions in Beijing are spread out and usually large in size.
 You will immediately see and experience more by going to fewer places.
-You feel you could use more time in Beijing, and also you feel you never have enough time there.
-So the question is: how long should I stay in Beijing?
+You feel you could use more time in Beijing, and also you feel you may never have enough time there.
+So just how long should your stay be to guarantee you get the most out of it.

-Do you want to see historic buildings, nightlife, nature, or hike the Great Wall for a day or two?
+The exact amount of time varies from one person to another depending on factors like the amount of time at your disposal, your interests, budget, and preferred mode of transport.
+Do you wish to see historic buildings, nightlife, nature, or hike the Great Wall for a day or two?
 Are you keen on museums and love history?
 How do you propose to get around (car, subway, bus, train?)
-What’s your daily spending budget for a Beijing trip… All these factors will influence your final decision on how long you should stay in Beijing.
+What’s your daily spending budget for a Beijing trip… What are your interests?
+What is your budget?
+Your answers to these questions will help determine the suitable number of days for staying in Beijing.

 For first time visitors why not see all the major traditional tourist sites: